AI Cheatsheet Generator: Turn Your Entire Textbook Into an Exam-Ready Review

 What You Get

-The cheatsheet is organized by topic rather than by chapter, which matters a great deal because exams tend to test material thematically across the whole course rather than in the sequence the textbook happened to present it.
+The cheat sheet is organized by topic rather than by chapter, which matters a great deal because exams tend to test material thematically across the whole course rather than in the sequence the textbook happened to present it.
+A biology final spanning fourteen chapters, for example, would produce a cheat sheet organized around body systems such as cardiovascular, respiratory, and renal, with cross-references showing where the systems interact.

 Why Students Use This Instead of Making Their Own